melissaharijanto/Travel-Log/README.md

 ```
 cd Travel-Log
 git pull
+npm install
 ```
-2. Because the app is customized for android and uses React Native CLI, please use the following commands inside the root directory of the project:
+2. The app is customized for android and uses React Native CLI.
+If you do not have it set up yet, please refer to this link (https://reactnative.dev/docs/environment-setup) to set it up.

+Please use the following commands in your terminal:
 ```
+cd Travel-Log // go to the root directory of the project, if you're not in there yet.
+npm install // to install the required dependencies of the project.
 npm start
-npm install // to install the required dependencies of the project.
 npx react-native run-android
 ```
 to run the app.